waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics (Global)
-- FLOOR: Standard ground.
-Traversable in all directions.
+- FLOOR: This tile can be traversed in all directions.
 Verified by walking.
-- WALL: Solid obstacle.
-Impassable.
+- WALL: This tile is impassable.
+Solid obstacle.
 Verified by walking into it.
-- TALL_GRASS: Traversable.
+- TALL_GRASS: This tile can be traversed.
 Triggers wild encounters.
 Verified by walking and encountering Pokémon.
-- WATER: Impassable without Surf.
-Traversable with Surf.
+- WATER: This tile is impassable without Surf.
+It can be traversed with Surf.
 Verified by attempting to walk onto it.
-- HEADBUTT_TREE: Impassable.
-Interacts with Headbutt.
+- HEADBUTT_TREE: This tile is impassable.
+It interacts with the Headbutt move.
 Verified by walking into it.
-- CUT_TREE: Small tree.
-Impassable.
-Requires Cut to clear.
+- CUT_TREE: This tile is impassable.
+It requires the Cut move to clear.
 Verified by walking into it.
-- LEDGE_HOP_LEFT: One-way ledge (West).
+- LEDGE_HOP_LEFT: This tile can only be traversed by hopping over it from East to West.
+It is a one-way ledge.
 Verified by hopping over it.
-- FLOOR_UP_WALL: One-way barrier (Southward).
-Impassable from the South.
+- FLOOR_UP_WALL: This tile is a one-way barrier (Southward).
+It can be passed from North to South, but is impassable from the South.
 Verified by attempting to walk North into it.
-- WARP / CAVE / WARP_CARPET: Map transition points.
+- WARP / CAVE / WARP_CARPET: These tiles are map transition points.
+They can be traversed to move between different maps.
 Verified by usage.

 # Item Usage Tracking
-- Super Repel: Activated Turn 16778.
-Steps taken: 190.
-Steps remaining: 10.
+- Super Repel: Wore off Turn 16817.
+(Previous activation: Turn 16778)

 # Lessons Learned
 - Input Hygiene: NEVER mix action (A, B, Start) and directional buttons in the same press_buttons call.
 It causes input truncation and desyncs step tracking.